 I don’t have any statistical proof on this, however there’s no question that For Sale By Owner transactions are much flimsier deals because there’s nobody there to iron out the wrinkles.
 Who’s there to keep everyone on track to make the closing date?
 What happens if your buyer can’t get financing (after you waited around for a month) and you lose the house you’re buying?
 Where’s Ned now?
 These things happen.
 Often.
 Usually without a professional negotiating these things out, deals just collapse.

-The good news Is that people seem to understand these precepts.
-In 2015, 90% of homes sold were transacted through a Realtor (up from 80% in 2002.)
+The good news is that people seem to understand these precepts.
+In 2019, 88% of buyers purchased their home through a real estate agent or broker a steady increase from 69 percent in 2001.
 While customer facing technology has created a more informed buyer, Realtors continue to play a critical role in a fluid housing market.
 If you’re going to sell your home, do yourself, your buyer, your banker, your attorney, your title agent, your inspector and your appraiser a favor — call a professional.

 Patrick O’Brien is a mortgage banker turned software entrepreneur at LenderLogix.
 With QuickQual by LenderLogix, your borrowers and Realtors can issue their own pre-qualification and pre-approval letters.
 Intrigued?
 Learn more now.